 “It won't blow your socks, but it also won't hurt your wallet.
 Perfect practice keyboard”

 “Stunningly rich sound with keys that feel almost acoustic-like”

 A question from a reader prompted this article: what’s the best 88 key keyboard I can buy currently?

 88-key keyboards are at the very top of keyboard totem pole.
 They’re big, usually expensive, and intimidating enough to keep casual buyers away.
 You don’t buy an 88-key keyboard as your first entry into the keyboard world; you buy it when you’re experienced enough to handle a full-size keyboard.

 To that effect, I’ll share only a brief buying guide at the end of this article.
-Instead, I’ll jump right into my picks for the 5 best 88 key keyboards on the market right now:

 Before I can share my list of the best 88 key keyboards, I want to clarify a few doubts you might have about keyboards, pianos, and synthesizers.

 Let’s dive right into the question you wanted to see answered: what’s the best 88 key keyboard on the market right now?